sandervandevelde/iot-workshop/NodeJsToIotHub.md

 These messages shown during the monitoring step are now available in Azure, and kept in the IotHub until other resources are asking for telemetry...

 Next Step: You are now ready to process your data in an Azure Function.
-Continue to [Receivig and handling telemetry in Azure](AzureNodeJs.md)
+Continue to [Receiving and handling telemetry in Azure](AzureNodeJs.md)

 ![alt tag](img/logos/innovatos-digitalshockwaves-2017.png)